wb14123/blog/jekyll/_posts/2024-06-08-Create-a-Checkbox-That-Returns-Boolean-Value-for-htmx.markdown

 ## Create a Custom Checkbox Element with Web Component

-I tried to find or write an extension for htmx to include checkbox elements with boolean values, but from what I learnt in [the htmx extension doc](https://htmx.org/extensions/), there is no good way to do that.
+I tried to find or write an extension for htmx to include checkbox elements with boolean values, but from what I learned in [the htmx extension doc](https://htmx.org/extensions/), there is no good way to do that.
 So I decided to create a custom HTML element that extends `input` to return boolean values for htmx to get.

 With [web component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components#attributechangedcallback), we can create a HTML tag that can be used just like any other built-in HTML tags.
 The [MDN guide](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) does a good job to explain how to do it so I will not repeat it here.
 I'll just put my implementation of the customized checkbox here: